 Welcome to the Dawn

-Every day, millions of people across the world are missing one of the most important parts of their diet and don’t even know it.
-An epidemic is sweeping the globe as malnourished ears have been starved for decades of stimulating, thought provoking, uplifting music.
+parts of their diet and don’t even know it.
+An epidemic is sweeping the globe as malnourished

 Where is this going?
 Where will our future musicians be now that the market demands image over musicianship?
 Who will be the next great horn player or guitarist when the works of Miles and Jimi lie buried and unable to inspire a new generation of potential artists?
 Who’s going to bake the bread when the bakers are all dead and gone?